LED-BOY/Ledboy-MINI/README.md

 Make sure all your settings are the same:

 The only thing it may be different is your COM port.
-If you don't have any other serial device the only com port available should be your Ledboy 2 if not, unplug your Ledboy 2 and see what port is missing, that is yours Ledboy 2 COM port.
+If you don't have any other serial device, the only com port available should be your Ledboy 2, if not, unplug your Ledboy 2 and see what port is missing, then reconnect you Ledboy 2, that is yours Ledboy 2 COM port.
 Make sure you select the .hex file in the Flash slot.
 ![Arduboy Flash](https://github.com/user-attachments/assets/a127568a-98b8-4a76-89c8-585375451b3f)